-- Contact the Los Angeles County Sheriff as soon as possible after the incident. - Do not wash, shower, douche, use the toilet or change clothing prior to a medical exam in order to preserve evidence. - If the suspect is a stranger, obtain as much information as possible regarding physical description and oddities, and vehicle description.
+- Contact the Campus Police and Safety Department or Los Angeles County Sheriff as soon as possible after the incident. - Do not wash, shower, douche, use the toilet or change clothing prior to a medical exam in order to preserve evidence. - If the suspect is a stranger, obtain as much information as possible regarding physical description and oddities, and vehicle description.